Melissa-AI/Melissa-Core/README.md

 cp profile.yaml.default profile.yaml
 cp memory.db.default memory.db
 ```

+Melissa is currently configured to use Google STT by default in the `profile.yml` file.
+To use the offline CMU Sphinx STT, open the `profile.yml` file to insert `sphinx` instead of `google`.
+You will also have to install the Sphinx Base and Pocket Sphinx as well as add the appropriate language models by following the instructions given [here](https://wolfpaulus.com/journal/embedded/raspberrypi2-sr/).

 If you have blink(1), you will have to install its commandline tool by following the instructions on [this](http://blink1.thingm.com/blink1-tool/) page.